kennyphan02/Coding-Notes/CSCE 520/January 11, 2024 and January 16.md

 A DBMS is expected to:
 1. Allows users to create new databases and specify their ***schema (logical structure)*** using ***Data Definition Language (DDL)***
 2. Allows users to query the data and modify the data using a specialized language called ***query language***.
 Query language is a form of ***data manipulation language***. ***(DML)***
-3. Efficient Access/Storing large amounts of data
+3. Efficient Access/Storing large amounts of data   (efficient access/storing of data)
-4. Enables recovery of a database in the event of failure, or intentional misuse.
+4. Enables recovery of a database in the event of failure, or intentional misuse.  (backup recovery)

 **Transaction** - A set of "read" and "write" operations
 - A transaction is said to be properly implemented if it passes the **ACID** test.